A selection of publications recently supported by the Foundation

 The aim of these grants is to provide visual arts professionals employed by Australian public institutions with the opportunity to undertake international travel.
 Travel must be for a specific purpose and deliver benefits for both the individual and the institution.
 Applicants should have written support from their Director or Board Chair to undertake the travel.

 Applications for the 2024 Darling Travel Grants / International have now closed.
-Applications for 2025 will open in November 2024 - please check back for exact dates.
+Applications for 2025 will open in November 2024 and close in January 2025, with outcomes advised in early March 2025 - please check back in November for exact dates.